italiangrid/storm/faq.md

 <a name="local_data">&nbsp;</a>
 ### I have some local data, can I make them available in Grid via SRM using StoRM?

 Yes, and it's really easy.
 The procedure is pretty much the same that migrating from a classic storage element (a pure GridFTP server) to an SRM based one.
-Have a look here.

 <a name="fprotocol_support">&nbsp;</a>
 ### What does it means StoRM support ''file'' protocol?